@bilig/headless

 - The clean TypeScript sanity check above edits one input, restores the saved JSON document, and verifies the dependent formula result.

-- For a production-shaped evaluator path, run the quote approval WorkPaper API proof.
+- For a route-shaped evaluator path, run the quote approval WorkPaper API proof.
 It starts from an empty Node directory, downloads one maintained TypeScript route smoke, writes quote inputs, recalculates an approval decision, persists JSON, and verifies restored readback.

-Show HN maintainer note.
+WorkPaper maintainer proof note.

 It keeps the empty npm-project command,